 Cellular senescence is the state of irreversible cell cycle arrest in response to biological mechanisms and stresses.
 Causes include genotoxic stress (damage to the genome), telomere shortening, and inflammation by cytokine activity leading to the activation of tumor suppressor proteins p53 and p16 (cyclin-dependent kinase inhibitor).
 In vitro studies done on human fetal fibroblasts suggested that cells can stop dividing but still remain metabolically active and viable.
-The body’s natural cellular senescence mechanisms are thought to suppress tumor growth, inhibit tissue fibrosis, and facilitate wound healing however senescent cells may secrete or express harmful biological substances that may contribute to untimely aging, tissue remodeling, and age-related pathologies.
+The body’s natural cellular senescence mechanisms are thought to suppress tumor growth, inhibit tissue fibrosis, and facilitate wound healing; however senescent cells may secrete or express harmful biological substances that may contribute to untimely aging, tissue remodeling, and age-related pathologies.

 There are four ways that cells die: two are normal (apoptosis and senescent death) and two are pathological (necrosis and stress-induced cell death).

-Senescent cells, unlike normal cells, are able to secrete and express certain biologically active molecules including senescence-associated beta-galactosidase, beta-galactosidase, growth factors, cytokines, and tumor suppressor protein p16.
+Senescent cells, unlike young cells, are able to secrete and express certain biologically active molecules including senescence-associated beta-galactosidase, beta-galactosidase, growth factors, cytokines, and tumor suppressor protein p16.
 Scientists use beta-galactosidase as a marker for cellular senescence in vivo and in vitro whereas cytokines and growth factors - collectively referred to as SASP (Senescence Associated Secretory Phenotype) - contribute to tumorigenesis and malignant development through the activation of paracrine signaling pathways such as the epithelial-mesenchymal transition (EMT).
 The cellular senescence mechanism, therefore, serves as a double edged sword in the pathogenesis of cancer.

 Cellular senescence is triggered by telomere erosion, DNA damage, oncogene activation, mitogen signals, tumor suppressor activation, epigenomic damage as well as the disruption of mitochondrial homeostasis.
 Acute cell senescence mechanism is normally induced to initiate a response to stress and stimuli consequently facilitating tissue homeostasis whereas chronic cell senescence is a result of the accumulation of senescent cells and is associated with aging and age-related pathologies.